The Twilight Zone Tower of Terror: Ride experience

-The mechanics of DisneySea's Tower of Terror are identical to those of the Californian and Parisian versions, with dual loading floors, horizontal push-back from the doors and into the drop tower, a "corridor" scene, and a mirror scene, but with thematic changes.
-The order of the mirror and "corridor" scenes is reversed compared to the American and European counterparts.
+The mechanics of DisneySea's Tower of Terror are identical to the installations at Disney California Adventure (California) and Walt Disney Studios Park (Paris), although there are thematic changes.
+Also, the order of the mirror and corridor scenes is reversed compared to the American and European counterparts.

-As the ride begins, a flash of electricity appears on the top of the elevator doors, the lights flicker, then go out.
-Hightower explains what happened to him, while the elevator is pushed backward.
+As the ride begins, a flash of electricity appears on top of the elevator doors, as the lights flicker and then go out.
+While the elevator is pushed backward, the ghost of Harrison Hightower III calls the riders fools, and explains the idol had cursed him to repeatedly experience the same fate.
 The glowing green eyes of the idol appear in the darkness as the elevator enters the drop shaft.
-The elevator begins its ascent, then stops and the doors open to reveal the private apartments of Harrison Hightower, the idol sitting on a table in the center.
-Hightower's ghost appears beside it and reaches out to touch it.
-The idol zaps him with a bolt of green electricity, blasting him backward past open elevator doors at the opposite end of the apartments, where Hightower falls down the shaft as the private apartments fade away, replaced by a star field.
+The elevator quickly ascends and the doors open at the penthouse floor, revealing the idol sitting on a table in the center of the room.
+Hightower's spirit physically appears beside the idol and mocks it.
+The idol zaps him with a bolt of green electricity, blasting him backward past the open elevator doors at the opposite end of the apartments.
+Hightower falls down the shaft as the entire apartment fades away, and a starfield comes into view.
 The idol turns toward the guests' elevator and laughs before the doors close.

-The elevator ascends again, then the doors open, revealing a large, ornate mirror.
+The elevator ascends again (in shaft C, it actually descends), and the doors reopen on the ballroom floor with a large ornate mirror on the back wall.
 Hightower tells the guests to wave and say "goodbye" to themselves.
-As they do, the lighting of the hotel is replaced with an eerie green glow, which makes the reflections of the guests ghostlike, an effect similar to the California and Paris rides.
+As they do, the lighting of the hotel is replaced with an eerie green glow, making the reflections of the guests seem ghostlike – an effect similar to the California and Paris rides.
 The ghostly reflection of the riders disappears and leaves the idol alone in the empty elevator.
 The idol laughs menacingly at the riders and suddenly shoots forward at them.
 The elevator vibrates, then begins the drop sequence.
-At the end of the drop sequence, the elevator returns to its loading level, where the idol's green eyes glare one last time in the dark and then disappear.
+At the end of the drop sequence, the elevator returns to its loading level, where the idol's green eyes glare one last time in the dark and then disappear as Hightower warns riders to never return.